scalar/scalar/README.md

 ## Community

-We’re API nerds.
+We are API nerds.
 You too?
 Let’s chat on Discord: https://discord.gg/mw6FQRPh

 ## Other packages